naqeebghazi/lvm.wordpress.website/README.md

   1. Data tier: Setup of storage for both Web and Database servers
   2. Application tier: WordPress installation onto a Webserver which is connected to a seperate MySQL database server

-Create a Webserver EC2 instance using a RedHat image (free tier) and ensure you attach 3 gp2/gp3 EBS volumes to the instance.
+## Part 1: Create a Webserver EC2 instance using a RedHat image (free tier) and ensure you attach 3 gp2/gp3 EBS volumes to the instance.

 SSH into the instance and update the system:

     $ sudo yum update